EPFL-ENAC/eesd-mmsdb/.github/ISSUE_TEMPLATE/performance.md

 ## Benchmarks

-How poorly does `mms-db` perform?
+How poorly does `mmsdb` perform?
 To find out, we recommend you to use the [`lighthouse`](https://developer.chrome.com/docs/lighthouse/overview/) and take screenshots of the results displayed in your browser.